timnon/pyschedule/docs/overview.md

 - **CAPSLICE :** capacities, e.g. `R1['length'][:10] <= 4`, the sum of the lengths of the tasks assigned to R1 during periods 0 to 9 must be at most 4.
 In case a task starts before period 9 and ends after period 9, the capacity requirement of this task is proportional to the overlap
 - **CAPDIFF :** change in capacity over time like a derivate, e.g. `R1['length'].diff <= 4`, the number of times resource R switches from running to not running or vice versa is at most 4.
 We can also use other parameters than length, e.g. first set `T1.work = 3` and then `R1['work'].diff <= 4`.
 - **CAPDIFFSLICE :** change of capacity over time in slice, e.g. `R1['length'][:10].diff <= 4`, the number of times resource R switches from running to not running or vice versa in periods 0 to 9 is at most 4.
-- **REWARD :** if reward is set, e.g. `T1.reward = 1`, then this task is optional, but the reward will be substracted from the objective.
-This is for situations where not all tasks can be scheduled, and hence the most valuable ones with the highest reward should be selected.
+- **SCHEDULECOST :** if schedule_cost is set, e.g. `T1.schedule_cost = 1`, then this task is optional, but the schedule_cost will be added from the objective.
+This is for situations where not all tasks can be scheduled, and hence the most valuable ones with the lowest schedule_cost should be selected.
+Note that the schedule_cost can also be negative.

 ### Solvers vs Constraints